 The 1920s were an age of dramatic social and political change.
 For the first time, more Americans lived in cities than on farms.
 The nation’s total wealth more than doubled between 1920 and 1929, and this economic growth swept many Americans into an affluent but unfamiliar “consumer society.”
 People from coast to coast bought the same goods (thanks to nationwide advertising and the spread of chain stores), listened to the same music, did the same dances and even used the same slang!
 In the nation’s big cities, the 1920s were roaring indeed.

-“Thanks for the Memories” - The History of Late Night Comedy
+“Thanks for the Memories” - The History of the "Tonight Show"

 It’s a field filled with big personalities, larger than life late night television comedians and conversationalists who put America to bed each night.
 From Jack Paar’s extemporaneous small talk to Steve Allen’s infectious laugh to Johnny Carson’s witty monologues, and all the big personalities that filled the guest chairs, America has had a love affair with late night television programming for years.